Celtic Thunder: History

 Celtic Thunder was conceived in the mind of producer Sharon Browne (Celtic Collections) who started the group in 2007.

 Celtic Thunder debuted in August 2007 at The Helix in Dublin, Ireland.
 They are accompanied by the Celtic Concert Orchestra under the direction of Phil Coulter, the musical director of the group.

 In December 2008, 2009 and 2011, Billboard magazine named Celtic Thunder Top World Album Artist.
 Their first three albums also placed in the top 10 for World Albums.

 In March 2009, Celtic Thunder opened the Saint Patrick's Day Parade in New York City.

 On 28 November 2010, Celtic Thunder member Paul Byrom announced his resignation from the group to begin a solo career.
 He left the group when the 2010 concert tour was over.

 In 2011, Damian McGinty (the group's youngest member) entered and won the Oxygen reality show The Glee Project.
 On 21 August 2011, McGinty announced on The Glee Project's Live Viewing Party, that he would be stepping down from Celtic Thunder due to his new role on Glee.

-In 2011 David Munro became the musical director.

-During their 2012 tour, Colm Keegan joined the group in May after winning Auditions for a 6th member for the Mythology taping in August and the 2013 tour.
-After Ryan Kelly was injured in a fall June 3, Keegan was asked to start immediately for the Atlantic City 2 week residency.
-Ryan recovered in time for the taping and the tour, Colm was asked to do the fall tour because Ryan was originally not going to be able to go on fall tour until October, was decided to keep Colm in the fall lineup.

-On 15 October 2012, Celtic Thunder hosted a special performance at The Pentagon.
+McGinty returned to the group in 2015, and has been on their subsequent albums.